The best hotels in Oxford

 For dinner, the Cherwell Boathouse has river views and a seasonal menu from £22 per main.
 In summer, hire a punt from Magdalen Bridge (£22/hour) and float south towards the Botanic Garden.
 Skip the Folly Bridge punting companies as the stretch north from Magdalen is prettier and quieter.

-Oxford's best neighborhoods
+Oxford's best hotel regions

 Oxford is compact.
 Most colleges sit within a 15-minute walk of each other, but where you sleep matters for price and atmosphere.